Nothing Like the Sun (album): Release

 The album's first single and biggest hit, "We'll Be Together" sported a prominent dance beat and funk overtones; it reached No. 7 on the Billboard Hot 100 charts in late 1987 and even crossed over to the R&B charts.
-The album was one of the most expensive ever recorded at the time, resulting in a list price that was higher than most to cover the costs of exhausting recording costs.

 The album also inspired a Spanish/Portuguese counterpart, the 1988 mini-album Nada Como el Sol.
 It featured four of the songs from the album sung in either Spanish or Portuguese, and in the case of "Fragile", both languages.
-The Brazilian CD edition of ...Nothing Like the Sun also contained "Fragile" in Portuguese ("Frágil") as the tenth track (between "Rock Steady" and "Sister Moon").
+The Brazilian CD and Vinyl edition of Nothing Like the Sun also contained "Fragile" in Portuguese ("Frágil") as the tenth track (between "Rock Steady" and "Sister Moon").

 Three years after its release on both the album and in single form, "Englishman in New York" was remixed in mid-1990 by Dutch producer Ben Liebrand.
 Providing a stronger dance beat, as well as an extended introduction, the song was a hit in clubs and reached number 15 in the UK singles chart.
-The maxi-single also included a dance remix of "If You Love Somebody (Set Them Free)" as a B-side....Nothing Like the Sun was one of the first fully digital audio recordings (DDD) to achieve multi-platinum status.
+The maxi-single also included a dance remix of "If You Love Somebody (Set Them Free)" as a B-side.

+Nothing Like the Sun was one of the first fully digital audio recordings (DDD) to achieve multi-platinum status.

-In celebration of its 35th anniversary, an expanded edition of the album was released on October 13th, 2022.
+In celebration of its 35th anniversary, an expanded edition of the album was released on October 13, 2022.
 This digital-only release features the original 12 songs on the album, plus 14 bonus tracks that consist of B-sides, remixes, alternate versions, and instrumentals.